baileyballangarry/osticket-prereqs/README.md

 <p>
 <b>4.
 Install OsTicket prerequisites.</b>

-Once inside your virtual machine, open a web browser and paste the link below into the search bar.
+Once you're inside your virtual machine, launch a web browser and paste the following link into the address bar:

 https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6

-Next, we will enable IIS in Windows with CGI.
-To do this open “Control panel -> Programs -> Turn windows features on or off.”
-Tick the box called “Internet information services” and then expand that box.
-Within this, expand “World wide web services.”
-Within this, expand “Application development features” and tick the box labelled “CGI.”
-Press OK and wait for changes to apply.
+Next, we'll enable IIS in Windows along with CGI.
+To accomplish this, access "Control Panel -> Programs -> Turn Windows Features On or Off."
+Check the box labeled "Internet Information Services" and then expand this option.
+Within it, expand "World Wide Web Services," and further, expand "Application Development Features."
+Check the box labeled "CGI" and click OK.
+Wait for the changes to take effect.

-From the link we opened before named “installation files” download and install:
+Now, from the "installation files" link we previously opened, download and install the following:

-PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)

-Rewrite Module (rewrite_amd64_en-US.msi)
+PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) Rewrite Module (rewrite_amd64_en-US.msi)

-Next, we will Create the directory C:\PHP.
-To do this open “File explorer -> This PC -> Windows (C:)” Create a new folder and name it “PHP”.
+Next, we'll create the directory C:\PHP.
+To do this, open "File Explorer -> This PC -> Windows (C:)."
+Create a new folder and name it "PHP."

-Next, from the Installation Files, download “PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip)” This will download as a “Compressed (Zipped) file” once downloaded unzip the contents into C:\PHP.
+Subsequently, from the Installation Files, download "PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip)."
+This will download as a compressed (zipped) file.
+After downloading, extract the contents into C:\PHP.

-Next, from the Installation Files, download and install “VC_redist.x86.exe.”
+Also, from the Installation Files, download and install "VC_redist.x86.exe."

-Next, from the Installation Files, download “MySQL 5.5.62 (mysql-5.5.62-win32.msi)” When installing MySQL, under “Setup type” select “Typical.”
-Under “Server instance configuration” Select “Standard configuration.”
-For the root password I will use “Password1”.
-Finally, press execute.
+Furthermore, from the Installation Files, download "MySQL 5.5.62 (mysql-5.5.62-win32.msi)." <br>
+When installing MySQL, choose "Typical" under "Setup Type." <br> Under "Server Instance Configuration," select "Standard Configuration." <br>
+Use "Password1" for the root password, and finally, click "Execute."
 </p>

 <p>